framps/raspiBackup/README.md

 * Standard Linux backup tools dd, tar and rsync can be used to create the backup.
 * dd and tar are full backups. rsync uses hardlinks for incremental backups
 * Restore a SD card image backup to SSD or USB disk and migrate to use USB boot mode
-* Status of backup run can be sent via eMail or to Telegram
+* Result of backup run can be sent via eMail or to Telegram
-* Apply a smart recycle backup strategy (save backups of last 7 days, last 4 weeks, last 12 months and last n years) - also known as grandfather, father and son backup rotation principle
+* Smart recycle backup strategy supported (e.g. save backups of last 7 days, last 4 weeks, last 12 months and last n years) - also known as grandfather, father and son backup rotation principle
 * Extensionpoints allow to execute any additional logic at various steps in the backup process
 * Default language for messages is English.
 Following languages are supported native:
   * German
   * Finnish
   * Chinese
   * French
-* Extensive logging helps to answer and fix github issues create by raspiBackup users
+* Extensive logging helps to answer github issues create by raspiBackup users
 * Much more features ...
 (See doc below)

 ## Documentation